Impact of the Eras Tour: Tailgating

-In Munich, Germany, thousands watched the first concert at Olympiastadion for free by camping on the Olympia Berg Hill, a grassy elevated area overlooking the stadium, providing them a direct, bird's-eye view of the show; estimates of people gathered outside the stadium ranged from 25,000 to 50,000.
+In Munich, Germany, thousands watched the first concert at Olympiastadion for free by camping on the Olympiaberg Hill, a grassy elevated area overlooking the stadium, providing them a direct, bird's-eye view of the show; estimates of people gathered outside the stadium ranged from 25,000 to 50,000.
 As the practice grew in popularity, some cities and stadium authorities prohibited tailgating due to security reasons.
 New Jersey State Police issued a warning on May 26, 2023, asking those without tickets not to gather outside the concert venue in East Rutherford.
 Levi's Stadium, the venue for the Santa Clara concerts, similarly prohibited tailgating and asked fans not to congregate in the parking lots or nearby streets.
 Other cities that banned tailgating include Kansas City, Inglewood and Sydney.
 Following security concerns after the 2024 Vienna terrorism plot, the Wembley Stadium administration banned tailgaters for the tour's second set of London concerts.

 Some companies hiring temporary workers or volunteers to work at venues reported a surge in applications from fans who could not get tickets to the Eras Tour, with one company receiving over 1,000 applications for 65 positions.
 In Buenos Aires, Argentina, fans with general admission tickets camped outside the concert venue, Estadio River Plate, in tents for five months to secure front-row positions on the floor during the shows.
 Before the accompanying concert film released in India, a group of Swifties in Bangalore took out a public march to get Swift to tour India.
 The fanfare was criticized by some Indian internet users, who dubbed the movement "embarrassing".
 In response, Indian Swifties on social media opined they were being unfairly "targeted for having fun", highlighting fanbases of Indian actors who have not being scrutinized similarly.